Core Idea

 Definition

-Scalability refers to a system’s capacity to handle growing amounts of work or users without compromising performance.
-It is the ability of software applications to perform continuous, calculated reallocation of application resources in response to changing workloads.
-A scalable software architecture lays the foundation for performance, cost-effectiveness, stability, and reliability as demand increases gradually over time.
+Scalability is a system’s capacity to handle growing amounts of work or users without compromising performance.
+It addresses planned, predictable increases in workload demand over time by adding resources—servers, storage, network bandwidth.
+A scalable architecture lays the foundation for performance, cost-effectiveness, and reliability as demand grows gradually.

 Key Characteristics

-- Manual or Planned Adjustment: Unlike Elasticity, scalability typically requires deliberate planning and resource provisioning
+- Manual or planned adjustment: Unlike Elasticity, scalability requires deliberate capacity planning rather than automatic triggers

 Why It Matters